The town of Ballyclare is part of the Borough of Newtownabbey and is situated north of Belfast, Northern Ireland.

 Phyllis Boyd became conductor in September 2007.
 Her choral selections of, "something old, something new" were warmly received by the choir members as they responded to her leadership.
 There was a resurgence in membership during this time and it must have been very satisfying for her, when only in her second season, to look down and see many new faces in the ranks.
 Phyllis was well supported at that time by the other lady of the choir, accompanist and deputy conductor Rosemary Basher.Rosemary had been a popular member of the music team since 1987 and rarely missed a practice or engagement.
 Phyllis and Rosemary both resigned from their positions with the choir at the end of the 2011/12 season, however Rosemary maintains her links as a Vice president.

-To begin celebration in it's 80th anniversary year, the choir travelled to Tenby in May 2013, the birthplace of the present choir secretary Dick Grey, and to join forces with the local male choir.
+To begin celebrations in it's 80th anniversary year and with a new conductor Paul Briggs and accompanist Sheelagh Greer the choir travelled to Tenby in May 2013, the birthplace of the then choir secretary Dick Grey, and to join forces with the local male choir.
 Besides participating in a concert, the highlight of the weekend was a chance to hold an informal choral recital in St David's Cathedral, Pembrokeshire.

 Finally, and most importantly, mention must be made of the support given to all the choir members by family and friends.
 A band of loyal travelling support can be seen at every engagement.